Intern Name: Alexander Modeas

 How did you find out about your internship/fellowship/etc.?

 Many students on-campus talked of the Jackson Fellows program my first-year as a Johnnie.
 My Residential Assistant, Lincoln Mullings, introduced me to the program and talked highly of the advisors and structure of the experience.
-Throughout the year, I heard more about the program through my classes and extracurriculars.
+Throughout the year, I heard more about the program through my classes and extracurricular activities.
 My sophomore year I decided to apply.
 Studying political science and peace studies, I was intrigued of the program's emphasis on community development, one of my interests.
 Once I was accepted, a friend mentioned the Alafia Foundation, and gave me the Executive Director's phone number.
 The Alafia Foundation champions purpose-filled leaders transforming life in north Minneapolis.
 The mission of the organization inspired me to get involved, and I was honored to have been offered an intern position.
 I graciously accepted.

 What were your responsibilities at your internship/fellowship/etc.?